angelolab/ark-analysis/docs/_rtd/virtualenv.md

 ### Installing ark

 Inside your `conda` environment, you will need to run `pip install ark-analysis` to gain access to our repo.
 To verify installation, type `conda list ark-analysis` after completion.
 If `ark-analysis` is listed, the installation was successful.
 You can now access the `ark` library.
-For detailed explanations of the functions available to you, please look at the `Library` section of this documentation.
+For detailed explanations of the functions available to you, please look at the Libraries section of this documentation.

 Note that you will not have access to `ark` outside of this virtual environment.